University of Chicago Booth School of Business: History

+Renaming through donation

+On November 6, 2008, alumnus David G. Booth (MBA 1971) gave the school a gift valued at US$300 million, and in honor of the gift, the Graduate School of Business was renamed the University of Chicago Booth School of Business.

+On November 15, 2016, following a US$10 million gift from alumnus and university trustee Byron D. Trott (AB 1981; MBA 1982) and his wife, Tina, the school renamed its undergraduate UChicago Careers in Business Program the "Trott Business Program"; Trott had also helped launch the program in 2006.
+On April 28, 2023, alumnus Ross Stevens (PhD 1996) donated US$100 million to support Chicago Booth's PhD program, which was renamed the Stevens Doctoral Program.
-On October 1, 2024, following a gift of $60 million from alums Clifford Asness (MBA 1991, PhD 1994) and John Liew (BA 1889, MBA 1994, and PhD 1995), the school's Master in Finance Program was renamed the "Asness and Liew Master in Finance Program."

-On April 15, 2025, following a gift of $100 million by alumnus Konstantin Sokolov (MBA 2005), the school's Executive MBA program was renamed the "Sokolov Executive MBA Program".
+On October 1, 2024, following a US$60 million gift from alumni Clifford Asness (MBA 1991; PhD 1994) and John Liew (AB 1989; MBA 1994; PhD 1995), the school renamed its Master in Finance degree program the Asness and Liew Master in Finance Program.
+On April 15, 2025, following a US$100 million gift by alumnus Konstantin Sokolov (MBA 2005), the school renamed its Executive MBA (EMBA) degree program the Sokolov Executive MBA Program.

 Campuses

 In Chicago, the Booth School has two campuses: the Charles M. Harper Center in Hyde Park, which houses the school's full-time MBA and Ph.D. programs, and the Gleacher Center in downtown Chicago, which hosts the part-time Evening and Weekend MBA Programs, Chicago-based Executive MBA Program, and Executive Education courses.
 Chicago Booth also has a campus in London, a short walk from St Paul's Cathedral, hosting the EMBA Program in Europe and Executive Education classes.
 Lastly, Chicago Booth has a campus in Hong Kong, located in the Hong Kong Jockey Club University of Chicago Academic Complex.